Sadul Singh Rathore of Bagseu

-Colonel Rao Bahadur Thakur Sir Sadul Singh Rathore (1881 - 23 December 1937), of Bagseu, was a senior administrator in Bikaner State in India.
+Colonel Rao Bahadur Thakur Sir Sadul Singh Rathore (1881 - 23 December 1937), of Bagseu, was a senior administrator and Colonel in the Bikaner Army in Bikaner State, and served with the Ganga Risala.

-Son of Thakur Rawat Singh Rathore of Rora, Sadul Singh was appointed Assistant Private Secretary to Maharaja Ganga Singh of Bikaner in 1902, Deputy Revenue and Financial Secretary in 1904, Revenue and Financial Secretary in 1910, Revenue Member of the Bikaner State Executive Council in 1912, and Public Works Minister in 1917.
-He held the last post until his retirement in 1934, at which time he was also vice-president of the State Executive Council.
+He was the son of Thakur Rawat Singh Rathore of Roda and was descended from the Karamsot branch of the Rathore dynasty.
+Sadul Singh was appointed Assistant Private Secretary to Maharaja Ganga Singh of Bikaner in 1902, Deputy Revenue and Financial Secretary in 1904, Revenue and Financial Secretary in 1910, Revenue Member of the Bikaner State Executive Council in 1912, and Public Works Minister in 1917.
+He held the post until his retirement in 1934, when he was also vice-president of the State Executive Council.
+He was accorded the honour of Do Ladi Tazim, a ceremonial distinction bestowed upon selected nobles of Bikaner State in recognition of their rank, loyalty, and service.